Viv Richards: West Indies captain and domestic cricket, 1984–1991

-After his sacking from Somerset, Richards spent the 1987 season in the Lancashire League playing as Rishton CC's professional, in preparation for the West Indies tour the following season.

 In November 1988, while on tour of Australia with the West Indies, Richards became the first West Indies player to reach 100 first-class centuries by scoring 101 against New South Wales.
-Richards remains the only West Indies player to achieve this milestone, and among non-England qualified players only Don Bradman (117) scored more first-class centuries than Richards' 114.
+Richards remains the only West Indies player to achieve this milestone, and among non-England qualified players only Don Bradman (117) scored more first-class centuries than Richards's 114.

 Richards returned to county cricket for the 1990 season towards the end of his career to play for Glamorgan, helping them to win the AXA Sunday League in 1993.

 After cricket

 Richards is a commentator on BBC's Test Match Special (TMS).
 He participated in Prince Edward of the United Kingdom's 1987 charity television special The Grand Knockout Tournament.
 He was featured in the 2010 documentary movie Fire in Babylon and spoke about his experiences playing for the West Indies.
-Richards joined the Delhi Daredevils as their mentor in The Indian Premier League in 2013, and also mentored the Quetta Gladiators in the 2016, 2017, 2018, 2019, 2020 and 2022 Pakistan Super League.
+Richards joined the Delhi Daredevils as their mentor in The Indian Premier League in 2013, and also mentored the Quetta Gladiators in the 2016, 2017, 2018, 2019, 2020, and 2022 Pakistan Super League.

 Personality and playing style

 Quiet and self-contained away from the pitch, Richards was a very powerful right-handed batsman with an extremely attacking style, "possibly the most destructive batsman the sport has ever seen".
-He was also an excellent fielder and a more than competent off-spin bowler.
+He was also an excellent fielder and a more than competent off-spin and slow-seam bowler, used more in one-day cricket than the test or first-class game where he took more wickets and was effective as a containing bowler with an economical average.
 He is often regarded as the most physically devastating and exciting batsman that ever played the game by cricketers, journalists, fans and others alike, and played his entire 17-year career without a helmet.

 His fearless and aggressive style of play, and relaxed but determined demeanor made him a great crowd favourite and an intimidating prospect for opposition bowlers all over the world.
 The word "swagger" is frequently used to describe his batting style.
 His batting often completely dominated opposing bowlers.
 He had the ability to drive good-length balls from outside off-stump through midwicket, his trademark shot, and was one of the great exponents of the hook shot.

-Viv Richards was notorious for punishing bowlers that dared to sledge him, so much so, that many opposing captains banned their players from the practice.
-However playing for Somerset in a county game against Glamorgan, Greg Thomas attempted to sledge Richards after he had played and missed at several balls in a row.
+Richards was notorious for punishing bowlers that dared to sledge him, so much so, that many opposing captains banned their players from the practice.
+However, when playing for Somerset in a county game against Glamorgan, Greg Thomas attempted to sledge Richards after he had played and missed at several balls in a row.
 He sarcastically informed Richards: "It's red, round and it's about five ounces, in case you were wondering."
 Richards then hammered the next delivery for 6, straight out of the stadium and into a nearby river.
 Turning back to the bowler, he commented: "You know what it looks like, now go and find it."